Kerala Style Peas Masala Curry

 What kind of green peas to use to make this Peas Masala curry?

 I use frozen green peas most of the time to make this curry.
 Fresh green peas (cooked) can be used as well.
-I do not recommend using the dried green peas as it changes the flavor of the curry.
+I do not recommend using dried green peas as it changes the flavor of the curry.

 More Recipes with Green Peas